limangox/sakamsg/README.md

 - [ ] 櫻坂46 BLOG
 - ✅ Local blog viewer
 - [ ] Local message viewer

-# Notice
-- In Mac OS, use `./sakamsg` command to ensure that the running path is accurate, otherwise there will be a `command sakamsg not found ` error.

 # Recommended terminal tool (os:win)
 > Use the recommended terminal tools to better support the color display of scripts